phidatahq/phidata/cookbook/llms/groq/research/README.md

-# Llama Researcher powered by Groq & Tavily
+# Research Assistant powered by Groq

 > Note: Fork and clone this repository if needed